 To find out more about trauma informed practice, please click here to visit for more information about the Power Threat Meaning Framework or the Scottish Government website

-Lizzy offers a free 20-minute phone or zoom consultation appointment to see if they are the right therapist to support you.
+I offer a free 20-minute phone or zoom consultation appointment to see if they are the right therapist to support you.

-Lizzy aims to respond within two working days where possible and will check the practicalities work for you first.
+I aim to respond within two working days where possible and will check the practicalities work for you first.

 If you would like to start working together, your first few appointments